lalten/rpg_dvs_ros/README.md

 2. `$ roscd libcaer_catkin`
 3. `$ ./install.sh` (needs root privileges)

 You can test the installation by running a provided launch file.
-It starts the driver (DVS or DAVIS), the renderer, an image viewer, and the dynamic reconfigure GUI.
+It starts the driver (DVS, DAVIS or eDVS), the renderer, an image viewer, and the dynamic reconfigure GUI.
-4. `$ roslaunch dvs_renderer dvs_mono.launch`
+4. `$ source devel/setup.bash`
+5. `$ catkin_make`
-5. `$ roslaunch dvs_renderer davis_mono.launch`
+6. `$ roslaunch dvs_renderer dvs_mono.launch` or e.g. `$ roslaunch dvs_renderer davis_mono.launch`
+You can then start the calibration of one camera
+7. `$ roslaunch dvs_calibration intrinsic_edvs.launch` or any other launchfile, e.g. for DVS or DAVIS

 ## Very detailed example of installation (tested on Ubuntu 14.04.01 LTS)
 ```